 Q: What are the benefits of making BHO tincture?

 A: BHO tincture is great!
-Highly recommended when making green dragon.
+Highly recommended when making Master Wu’s green dragon recipe.
 You can estimate potency of tinctures made with BHO/Shatter/Wax easily, and you can really concentrate the THC into a small amount of alcohol compared to making tinctures with ground and dried flower.
 It’s easy to monitor BHO during the decarb process, looking for little bubbles of oxygen cooking out, so this helps you make sure you are decarbing it correctly.
 Learn how to decarb BHO

 A: Yes.
-All marijuana concentrates need to be decarbed, unless you’re using distillate.
+All marijuana concentrates need to be decarbed before making tincture, unless you’re using distillate.
 Distillate doesn’t need decarboxylation because the THC is already made available during the production process.
+But to make hash oil or kief tincture you’ll need to decarb first to activate it.